Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - There was this Indian professor at some college.
 A guy wrote "Don't be fooled.
 Looks like Gandhi but grades like Hitler".
 - An Ancient Math Proverb: "That's not what I got."
 - If you create a robot without red lights build in, will it never turn evil?
-- If light travels faster than sound, then why can I hear my girlfriend bitching at me before I see what I've done wrong.
 - Those that can't do, teach.
 - Have you ever thought that the purpose of your life is to serve only as a warning for others?
 - Women age like milk, men age like wine.